 If the lacquer work starts to lose its sheen, just apply some oil to it and it will look as new.

-It’s a shame that visiting the local villages of Kutchi art isn’t on most people’s travel lists when visiting Kutch, but I totally recommend it.
+It’s a shame that visiting the local villages of Kutchi art isn’t on most people’s travel lists when visiting Kutch, but I recommend it.
 I mean the experience of shopping local art after seeing how it was done with all the effort and dedication put behind it simply takes the shopping experience to the next level.
 It moreover helps local people sustain and continue preparing such legacy art forms.

-Update: I just found out that a few online retailers are selling the same sized copper bell that I bought from Nirona, at a whopping 650 Rupees.
+Update: I just found out that a few online retailers are selling the same-sized copper bell that I bought from Nirona, at a whopping 650 Rupees.
 Whereas the amount I paid in Nirona was only 150 Rupees.

 If you are interested in exploring places other than Nirona Kutch village and the indigenous art forms, check my Kutch travel blog where I have included more tips on what to see and do around Nirona Village.
-Unlike most people who visit Kutch Rann Utsav, I don’t really recommend it.
+Unlike most people who visit Kutch Rann Utsav, I don’t recommend it.
 Also read this Gujarat travel guide, if you are visiting more than just the region of Kutch.

 I love these Arts amazing.